-Making a diagnosis of dementia is often difficult, particularly in the early stages.
-This is because there is no one simple test and early symptoms can be similar to those of lots of other common conditions, as mentioned above.
-A thorough assessment (as detailed below) will often accurately diagnose the type of dementia, and people will usually be told the type, though this may only be confirmed after death if a post-mortem is done.
+Diagnosing dementia is often difficult, particularly if its in the early stages.
+This is because there isn't one simple test for dementia and the early symptoms can be similar to those of lots of other common conditions.

-There is more than one way that someone might end up being assessed for possible dementia.
-Most people start by visiting the GP because of their symptoms, as described in steps 1-4 in this page and 'Receiving a diagnosis of dementia'.
+There is more than one way that you might end up being assessed for possible dementia.
+Most people start by visiting their GP because of their symptoms.
+The process which follows is described as steps 1-4 in this page and 'Receiving a diagnosis of dementia'.

 If you are admitted to hospital, and are over 75 years of age, your assessment may start in hospital.
-This is because anyone over 75 who is admitted urgently to hospital should now be assessed for confusion and memory problems.
+This is because anyone over the age of 75 who is admitted urgently to hospital should now be assessed for confusion and memory problems.

 Concerned about somebody else's memory?